-Many professional chefs fancy Japanese knives, and the reason for the intense interest is not farfetched: such knives are proven kitchen tools.
-If you have a Japanese-style knife like the Nakiri or Bunka knife in your kitchen, you have a reliable tool to seamlessly get through your kitchen tasks.
+Many professional chefs prefer Japanese Knives, and the reason for the intense interest is because they are reliable kitchen tools.
+If you have a Japanese-style knife like the Nakiri or Bunka knife in your kitchen, you have a reliable blade to seamlessly get through your kitchen tasks.

 What is a Nakiri Knife Used for?